-During menopause while your body is undergoing changes, you might find that you are prone to hot flushes, this is quite normal, it’s all part of the process your body is simply readjusting to your new hormone levels.
+First of all it is important not to panic During menopause while your body is undergoing changes, not everyone gets hot flashes but if you are prone to hot flushes, this is quite normal, it’s all part of the process your body is simply readjusting to your new hormone levels.

 You can now use your Sage Tea in two ways:

-You can have a warm cup of tea, by putting some of the strong tea in a cup and diluting it with hot water or you can carry it around with you as a cold drink by diluting it in cold water.
+You can have a warm cup of tea, or you can carry it around with you as a cool drink by adding some of the stronger tea to your water bottle.
 Again use a glass bottle, not a plastic one.

 When you feel a hot flush coming on, sip the tea.
 It will bring a hot flush down instantly.
 It is just the thing to carry with you when you are out and about, it is very discreet, especially if you feel a panic coming on in a shopping centre or restaurant.
+Remember panicking will only make it worse!
 You can also keep it by your bed and drink or sip it during the night.

 There is no need to buy expensive packaged tea, find a good organic sage plant and use the leaves from that.
 Use the sage in your cooking too.

-In Traditional Chinese medicine, has a wonderful outlook on this time of our lives and refer to this time as Our Second Spring – a time when our creativity is renewed and new growth begins, a time to nurture and embrace.
+In Traditional Chinese medicine, has a wonderful outlook on this time of our lives and refer to this time as Our Second Spring – a time when our creativity is renewed and new growth begins, a time to nurture and embrace new ides and change.